x0rr-dan/s1c0n/README.md

 ## Tested on:
 - Othros linux
-- Kali linux
+- Kali Linux
-- Debian linux
+- Debian Linux
+- Parrot Linux
+- Arch Linux
+-
 ## tools that must be installed:
-if you are using kali, parrot, You don't need to install it manually, this tool will install itself
+well this tool have function to auto install if some tools is not installed, so just run it with sudo if u using debian based
 ```
 nmap
 wafw00f